Juandi-M/vaultSideCar_k8s_expressJs/Readme.md

----

 # Project Execution Guide

-This guide provides a comprehensive step-by-step walkthrough for configuring and deploying the project.
+This guide provides a comprehensive step-by-step walkthrough for configuring and deploying the VaultSideCar Injector.
 Follow the instructions below to set up the environment and deploy the necessary components.

-## Step 1: Configure Vault Sidecar with Kubernetes Authentication

 ## Project Map
 ```